Insurance & Health

 Health insurance in Qatar is mandatory for expatriates and offers various options through public and private providers.
 Plans range from basic to premium, covering services like general practitioner visits and emergency care.
 Recent updates include mandatory insurance for all expatriates and expanded telemedicine services.

-Expats who have lived in Qatar for years often choose private insurance for its flexibility and complete coverage, despite the availability of public healthcare options.
+Expats who have lived in Qatar for years often choose private insurance for its flexibility and comprehensive coverage, despite the availability of public healthcare options.

 Healthcare System Overview in Qatar

 Qatar's healthcare system is renowned for its blend of public and private services, with the public sector managed by the Hamad Medical Corporation (HMC).
 The government subsidizes healthcare, making services affordable or even free for Qatari citizens.
-In 2026, healthcare expenditure is set to reach QAR 22 billion (USD 6 billion, EUR 5.5 billion), highlighting the country's commitment to healthcare excellence.
+In 2026, healthcare expenditure is set to reach QAR 24 billion (~$6.6 billion USD), highlighting the country's commitment to healthcare excellence.

 In Doha, facilities like Hamad General Hospital and Sidra Medicine offer advanced care, while Al Khor Hospital and Al Wakra Hospital serve regional communities.
 These hospitals provide specialized services, ensuring that residents across Qatar have access to quality medical care.